mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Service Provider, this definition is too simplistic.

-Formally, a client is a set of cryptographic objects composed of public values such as a name (an identity), a public encryption key and a public signature key.
+Formally, a client is a set of cryptographic objects composed of public values such as a name (an identity), a public encryption key, and a public signature key.
 Ownership of a client by a user is determined by the fact that the user has knowledge of the associated secret values.
 When a client is part of a Group, it is